A private grow op. Photo via Flickr user The Other Dan

-On Friday, the ideal time for any government to release bad news, Health Canada issued a public statement outlining their new medical marijuana (or as they often refer to it, marihuana) system.
-In it, Health Canada explains that they do “not endorse the use of marijuana” while adding that they will be “taking the necessary steps to protect public safety while providing reasonable access to marijuana for medical purposes, as ordered by the Courts.”
+On Friday, the ideal time for anyone to come out with bad news, Health Canada—the Canadian government's health department—issued a statement about the country's new marijuana (or, as Health Canada often refers to it, "marihuana") regulations.
+The statement explained that Health Canada does “not endorse the use of marijuana” and went on to say that it will be “taking the necessary steps to protect public safety while providing reasonable access to marijuana for medical purposes, as ordered by the Courts.”

-When these new laws go into effect on April 1st, existing medical marijuana patients will no longer be able to grow their own weed.
-Instead, these roughly 40,000 registered Canadian marijuana patients will have to turn to corporate, legal grow-ops that are being built and regulated all across the country.
-This means that patients will have much higher costs (Canada’s new legal grows will charge these patients $5-$7.50 a gram), while also being provided with a more limited selection of cannabis.
+What this means is that, when a new law goes into effect on April 1, Canada's roughly 40,000 medical marijuana patients will no longer be able to grow their own weed.
+Instead, they'll have to turn to the big-time grow ops that are being built and regulated all across the country.
+Patients will have to spend more money (these new legal grows will charge patients $4.50 to $7 a gram), while being provided with a more limited selection of cannabis.

-Thus far, it seems that Canada’s new corporate medical marijuana system will only sell buds—which means no waxes, oils, or edibles.
-That may seem like a minor deal (though, of course, weed culture worldwide has diversified greatly to enjoy these variants) but for patients who are unable to smoke or vaporize, like lung cancer sufferers, removing these products from the catalog greatly limits the efficacy of Canada’s medical program.
+Thus far, it seems that Canada’s new medical marijuana system will only sell buds—which means no waxes, oils, or edibles.
+For patients who are unable to smoke or vaporize—like lung-cancer sufferers—removing these products from the shelves greatly limits the efficacy of medical marijuana.

-Variety aside, Health Canada is stripping the rights of patients nationwide who are simply looking to grow a plant in their own home that they use to treat their symptoms.
-The Canadian government has also issued a form, which all existing medical marijuana patients need to fill out, in order to confirm that they will be complying with the unwelcome change.
-If you want to see what a government form designed to destroy Canada’s newly-illegal medical marijuana supply looks like, you can download the PDF from Health Canada here.
+But the decision to limit the ways weed can be consumed is less important than Health Canada's crackdown on patients who are simply looking to grow a plant in their own home in order to treat their symptoms.
+The government has also issued a form that all medical marijuana patients need to fill out to confirm that they will be complying with the unwelcome change.
+If you're curious about what that form looks like, you can download the PDF from Health Canada here.

-In Section B of Health Canada’s “Notification Form,” patients are asked “Did you destroy dried marijuana/seeds?” and “Did you destroy marijuana plants?” with an extra field to indicate how much marijuana was eviscerated to comply with this new system.
-Apparently, Health Canada is quite serious about enforcing this marijuana-destruction policy, as they have clearly stated: “If participants do not comply with the requirement to notify Health Canada, the Department will notify law enforcement.”
+Apparently, Health Canada is quite serious about enforcing this marijuana-destruction policy, as it has clearly stated, “If participants do not comply with the requirement to notify Health Canada, the Department will notify law enforcement.”

-Whether or not you join Mr. Mernagh in wishing butt cancer on law enforcement or health care officials, his outrage at this new, highly regulated medical marijuana system—which will provide a monopoly to government-authorized, corporate grow-ops that will be the exclusive merchants to medical marijuana patients in Canada—is completely understandable.
-Meanwhile, tens of thousands of patients, many of whom have debilitating diseases and sicknesses, have been stripped of the right to grow their own plants.
-While politicians like Ted Adlem, mayor of Mission, British Columbia, insist: “I don't think any municipal police department is going to go and try and search for somebody who is growing for their own personal use," it seems as if Health Canada and the RCMP have different intentions.
+Whether or not you join Mr. Mernagh in wishing butt cancer on law enforcement or health care officials, his outrage at the new regulations that will grant a marijuana monopoly to government-authorized corporate grow ops is completely understandable.
+Meanwhile, tens of thousands of patients, many of whom have debilitating diseases, have been stripped of the right to grow their own plants.
+While politicians like Ted Adlem, the mayor of Mission, British Columbia, insist, “I don't think any municipal police department is going to go and try and search for somebody who is growing for their own personal use," it seems as if Health Canada and the local authorities are on completely different pages.

-Meanwhile, as the medical marijuana system braces for massive change, the Justice Department is supposedly planning to “soften” penalties for non-medical marijuana laws by removing some criminal code provisions, in favour of a more open-liquor style ticketing system for police.
-As the Globe and Mail pointed out: “One critic said the move, if implemented, could be more onerous for recreational marijuana users, as police who turn a blind eye to it now would instead start writing tickets.”
+Meanwhile, as the medical marijuana system braces for massive change, the Justice Department is supposedly planning to soften penalties for non–medical marijuana users by giving them tickets instead of criminal charges.
+But as the Toronto Globe and Mail pointed out, “One critic said the move, if implemented, could be more onerous for recreational marijuana users, as police who turn a blind eye to it now would instead start writing tickets.”

-There’s obviously a lot of government money to be made when it comes to authorizing corporate grow-ops, while collecting fines from recreational marijuana users.
-This new system obviously does not have the interest, comfort, and health of medical marijuana patients in mind as the top priority; and the Justice Department’s move towards a falsely soft enforcement policy makes that even clearer.
-With so much of the world moving towards a more open system of legalization, it’s unfortunate to see Canada move in the opposite direction.
-Hopefully next year’s federal election will shake up this system for the better.
+Under these new regulations, everyone gets paid—the big grow ops cash in thanks to their government-aided monopoly, and the police can collect more fines from recreational marijuana users.
+This new system obviously does not have the interest, comfort, or health of medical marijuana patients in mind, however.
+With so much of the world moving toward legalization of marijuana, it’s unfortunate to see that Canada's moving in the opposite direction.
+Hopefully, next year’s federal election will shake up this system for the better.